Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 The DCR Setup Assistant also custom-generates a `consumer_request.sql` script which provides a set of commands and queries for testing the newly-created Provider account using the templates and data deployed by the `provider_templates.sql` and `provider_data.sql` scripts, respectively.
 You'll want to look specifically at the _Multiparty_ scenarios in this script to see how the Consumer initiates requests for joining their data with datasets from multiple Provider accounts, paying particular attention to how the UTC timestamp gets passed to the `REQUEST` stored procedure to ensure compatibility with Providers in different timezones.

-Negative
+> aside negative
+>
-: You'll need to run through the above sequence for _each_ Consumer account when adding additional Provider accounts into a DCR deployment where multiple Consumer accounts are present.
+>  You'll need to run through the above sequence for _each_ Consumer account when adding additional Provider accounts into a DCR deployment where multiple Consumer accounts are present.

 <!-- ------------------------ -->